IfError function in PowerApps

 Detects errors and provides an alternative value or takes action.

 This function is part of an experimental feature and is subject to change.
-The behavior described here is only available when the Formula-level error management feature is turned on.
-This is an app level setting that defaults to off.
-To turn this feature on, navigate to the File tab, App settings in the left hand menu, and then Experimental features.
+The behavior that this topic describes is available only when the Formula-level error management feature is turned on.
+This app-level setting is off by default.
+To turn this feature on, open the File tab, select App settings in the left hand menu, and then select Experimental features.
 Your feedback is very valuable to us - please let us know what you think in the PowerApps community forums.

-Use IfError to replace error values with a valid value.
-For example, if it is possible that user input may result in a division by zero, replace it with a 0 or other valid value that is appropriate for your app so that downstream calculations can proceed.
+Use IfError to replace error values with valid values.
+For example, use this function if user input might result in a division by zero.
+Build a formula to replace the result with a 0 or another value that's appropriate for your app so that downstream calculations can proceed.
+Your formula can be as simple as this example:

 - Fallback(s) - Required.
-The formulas to evaluate and values to return if previous arguments returned an error.
-Fallback arguments are evaluated in order up to the point a non-error value is found.
+The formulas to evaluate and values to return if matching Value arguments returned an error.

 Step by step